Siena loses its grip on world's oldest bank

 The foundation's woes, it reported its first ever loss in 2010, cast doubts on the unique shareholder model at the heart of Italy's banking system.
 Foundations like Monte dei Paschi's have stakes in most of Italy's leading banks.

-These institutions, controlled by local authorities, were created when Italy privatized its banks in the mid-1990s in an effort to preserve the charitable role that lenders had when they were essentially state-owned.
+These institutions, controlled by local authorities, were created when Italy privatised its banks in the mid-1990s in an effort to preserve the charitable role that lenders had when they were essentially state-owned.

 Over the years, most foundations have diversified their investments and reduced their dependence on banks, or had their stakes diluted by a wave of banking mergers.